 So yeah, that pitch didn’t go so well.

-This is especially true in a dynamic, ever-changing world, where engineers must be agile in anticipating meeting needs - customer, societal, and more.
+This is especially true in a dynamic, ever-changing world, where engineers must be agile in anticipating how to meet needs: Customer, societal, and more.